 In a large saucepan, melt 2 tablespoons (30g) butter over medium-high heat (do not allow it to brown).
 Add flour and whisk to form a paste.
 Continue to cook, stirring, until raw flour scent is gone, about 1 minute.
 Whisking constantly, add milk in a thin, steady stream, whisking constantly and thoroughly and getting into all corners of the pan to maintain a homogeneous texture.
 Sauce will initially become very thick, then get very thin once all the milk is added.

 Heat, stirring, until sauce comes to a simmer and begins to thicken slightly.
-Reduce heat to medium-low and, working in increments, whisk in Cheddar cheese until a smooth emulsified cheese sauce forms; do not let the sauce come to a boil once the cheese is added.
+Reduce heat to medium-low and, working in increments, whisk in cheddar cheese until a smooth, emulsified cheese sauce forms; do not let sauce come to a boil once cheese is added.
 Whisk in hot sauce, mustard powder, and garlic powder.
 Season with salt if necessary.

 Add panko to a small mixing bowl.
-Melt the remaining 3 tablespoons (45g) butter, then add to panko and mix until evenly coated.
+Melt remaining 3 tablespoons (45g) butter, then add to panko and mix until evenly coated.
 Season with salt.
 Scatter panko all over surface of mac and cheese in an even layer.
-Bake on top rack until browned and bubbling, about 45 minutes (ovens can vary, check often to prevent top from burning).
+Bake on top rack of oven until browned and bubbling, about 45 minutes (ovens can vary; check often to prevent top from burning).

 Let mac and cheese rest 15 minutes, then serve.
 Leftover mac and cheese can be refrigerated for up to 5 days; it reheats surprisingly well in the microwave or oven.